krice19/Kickstarter_Campaign_Analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns
-Performing analysis on kickstarter trends
+In this analysis, we are evaluating that factors on what makes kickstarter successful